team2393/FRC2025/README.md

    - [ ] Program drive base (swervebot, new swerve module test setup) with current software
    - [ ] Prepare autonomous moves
    - [ ] Test any hardware that we'll likely use on the robot
+   - [ ] Setup camera for April tag detection
+   - [ ] Create command that rotates to april tag
+   - [ ] Attempt command to swerve & rotate such that heading of robot is perpendicular to tag
    - [ ] Prepare software for other robot components as they are defined & designed

  * February